puzzmo-com/revenue-cat-webhook-types/README.md

 ---

 Generally speaking, the types are nearly always the same across the webhooks, but it's good to have a centrally maintained source of truth for nullability until there are official types.
-[See here](https://community.revenuecat.com/sdks-51/type-definitions-for-webhook-events-4076).
+[See here](https://community.revenuecat.com/sdks-51/type-definitions-for-webhook-events-4076) for more discussion.